Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Background and Related Work

 \subsection{Model Fingerprint Detection}

 Model fingerprint detection (MFD) has gained significant attention as a passive approach to identifying images produced by generative models, such as GANs, VAEs, and diffusion models.
 Unlike watermarking, which embeds signals during generation, MFD relies on detecting inherent artifacts or ``fingerprints'' left by the model's processes.
-These fingerprints can be detected in statistical irregularities of color and frequency patterns, as well as in feature representations.
+These fingerprints can be detected in statistical irregularities of color and frequency patterns in the image.

 Following the classification in Song et al.~\cite{Song24}, we group MFD methods into those extracting features from the RGB pixel domain, frequency domain, learned features through deep learning, and cross-domain approaches.
 Across these categories, methods have shown strong performance in controlled settings, often achieving near-perfect accuracy on specific datasets, but their generalization to unseen models or post-processed images varies.